NOAA-GSL/VxIngest/docs/development-guide.md

 VxIngest is a Python application that uses [uv](https://docs.astral.sh/uv/) for dependency management and command execution.
 [Ruff](https://docs.astral.sh/ruff/) is used for linting and formatting.
 The repo follows a [`src` layout](https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/).

 The ingest writes Couchbase-ready JSON documents, logs, metrics, and transfer tarballs to disk.
-The transfer tarballs are retained for downstream consumers, but the downstream import runtime is not maintained in this branch.
+The transfer tarballs are retained for downstream consumers, but the downstream import runtime is not maintained in this repo.

 ## Getting Started